-This Easy Baked Stuffed Eggplant with Turkey is a delicious and healthy dish perfect for entertaining or as a family meal.
+This super easy to make baked stuffed eggplant with turkey is a delicious, healthy dish that’s perfect for entertaining or as a family meal.
 Tastes great the next day too!

-This Easy Baked Stuffed Eggplant with Turkey is easy to make, first of all, because I kept the list of ingredients to a minimum.
-In addition to the eggplant and the meat I also used tomatoes and a few spices to create a delicious, fuss free dish.
+This baked stuffed eggplant with turkey is easy to make, first of all, because I kept the list of ingredients to a minimum.
+In addition to the eggplant and the meat I used tomatoes and a few spices to create a delicious, simple dish.